obidose/obidose-paperless-ngx-bulletproof/README.md

 - Installer is idempotent: safe to rerun to pick up fixes.
 - You can change `.env` and run `docker compose up -d` anytime.
-- The `bulletproof` CLI is just a shell script; read it to see what it does.
+- The `bulletproof` CLI is a Python script; read it to see what it does.